 Good communication between home and school is the key to a positive relationship.
 Parents are encouraged to speak to their child's teacher whenever they have a concern.
 Please make an appointment rather than approaching the teachers when they have the students in their care.
-This can be done by phoning or emailing the school office in the first instance.
-Teachers are first and foremost responsible to the students in their care.
+This can be done by phoning or emailing the school office in the first instance at sjan@dbb.catholic.edu.au Teachers are first and foremost responsible to the students in their care.
 It is helpful if you alert the teachers to the issue you wish to discuss so they can adequately prepare for the interview.

 Regular communication between home and school is essential.
-This takes place in the following ways:-
+This takes place in the following ways: -

-- Weekly 'What's Happening' and Compass updates. - Bi-termly 'Strength & Gentleness' Publication, capturing learning from all classes, specialist classes and dates for the diary for the upcoming 5 week period. - Webpage Our webpage will have the most recent notes and information. www.sjandbb.catholic.edu.au - Facebook and Instagram page @sjannarraweena - Parent / teacher interviews are held as required-schoolinterviews.com (Term 2 & Term 4). - Phone calls / emails to parents/teachers.
+- Weekly 'What's Happening' and Compass updates. - Termly 'Strength & Gentleness' Publication, capturing learning from all classes, specialist classes and dates for the diary for the upcoming period. - Webpage Our webpage will have the most recent notes and information. www.sjandbb.catholic.edu.au - Facebook and Instagram page @sjannarraweena - Parent/Teacher interviews are held as required via an online booking system (Term 2 & Term 4). - Phone calls / emails to parents/teachers.